libretro/docs/docs/guides/install-psv.md

 ## PlayStation Vita

+!!!
+Note
-**Note:** You currently need the have custom firmware(HENkaku) to run RetroArch on your PlayStation Vita.
+	You need to have custom firmware(HENkaku) to run RetroArch on your PlayStation Vita.

+!!!
+Warning
+    Hardware or software changes on your device may damage your device.

 ## Prerequisites